Skip to main content

 Allowances Can Teach the Life Skill of Money Management

 allowance-parents.jpg by Dr. Jane Nelsen The Johnson family was about to complete their weekly grocery shopping when five-year-old Jimmy started coaxing for a toy car.
 Mom asked politely, “Have you saved enough money from your allowance to buy it?”
-Jimmy looked sad and said, “No.” Mom suggested, “Maybe you would like to save your allowance […]
+Jimmy looked sad and said, “No.” Mom suggested, “Maybe you would like to save your […]

 THE THREE Rs OF RECOVERY